routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/radio-buttons-custom-labels.png"
-  alt="A form containing a list of radio options with displayed values of 'Yes/No' and data-values of 'true/false' generated from a Routegy schema" width="75%"
+  alt="A form containing a list of radio options with displayed values of 'Yes/No' and data-values of 'true/false' generated from a Routegy pattern" width="75%"
 />

 ## Select input

-To render a dropdown select input, define a schema with a list of item defined inside an `enum` attribute, and set its kind to `list` in the descriptor.
+To render a dropdown select input, define a schema with a list of items defined inside an `enum` attribute, and set its kind to `list` in the descriptor.

 ```yaml
 schema: